datacarpentry/shell-genomics/episodes/01-introduction.md

 ~~~
 {: .bash}

+`man` (short for manual) displays detailed documentation (also referred as man page or man file)
+for `bash` commands.
+It is a powerful resource to explore `bash` commands, understand
+their usage and flags.
 Some manual files are very long.
-You can scroll through the file using
+You can scroll through the
-your keyboard's down arrow or use the <kbd>Space</kbd> key to go forward one page
+file using your keyboard's down arrow or use the <kbd>Space</kbd> key to go forward one page
 and the <kbd>b</kbd> key to go backwards one page.
 When you are done reading, hit <kbd>q</kbd>
 to quit.